DionKill/ps4-linux-tutorial/docs/internal-installation.md

 > [!WARNING]
 > This shit is slow on an HDD.
 Be careful and prepare your balls for imminent explosion.
+>
+> However, if you have swapped your internal HDD for an SSD, none of the slowness will apply to you.
+Remember that the console will still have to encrypt the data so it won't be super quick.

 ## Internal HDD setup